-The larvae of some crane flies (leatherjackets) can damaging lawns and small plants garden borders and vegetable plots by eating roots.
+The larvae of some crane flies (leatherjackets) can damage lawns, small plants in garden borders and vegetable plots by eating roots.
 They are often more numerous after a wet autumn, as damp conditions favour survival of eggs and larvae.

 Latin name Tipula spp.